chauff/cse1500-web-transcripts/Lecture-2.md

 <sub>Source: [W3C Recommendation Track Process](https://www.w3.org/2018/Process-20180201/#maturity-levels).</sub>

-Sloppily one could say that the W3C standardizes what the browser vendors have agreed upon and have chosen to implement (or will implement).
+Informally, one could say that the W3C standardizes what the browser vendors have agreed upon and have chosen to implement or chosen to implement in the near future.

 Consensus building takes time.
 HTML5 for instance was a candidate recommendation in Q4-2012 and became a W3C recommendation in Q4-2014.
 HTML5.1 was a candidate recommendation in Q1-2015 and became a recommendation in Q4-2016.

-As of August 2018, [HTML5.3](https://www.w3.org/TR/html53/) has a *Working Draft* status; if you look at the standard text you will find it to be very elaborate and precise, sufficiently so that any browser vendor can take the text and implement the features described in it without ambiguity.
-Converting the HTML to a single page PDF file leads to a document of more than 1000 pages!
+As of August 2018, [HTML5.3](https://www.w3.org/TR/html53/) has a *Working Draft* status; if you look at the standard text you will find it to be very elaborate (this is a 1,000+ pages document!) and precise, sufficiently so that any browser vendor can take the text and implement the features described in it without ambiguity.

-Note, that in rare cases features added to the web standard can also be removed again, the [AppCache](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) is a prime example of this: it was developed as technology to enable offline web applications in a simple manner, but turned out to have so many [pitfalls](https://alistapart.com/article/application-cache-is-a-douchebag) that it was eventually abandoned in favor of another set of technologies ([Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers/)).
-However, it is still supported by all major browsers today, as shown here ([source](https://caniuse.com/#search=appcache)):
+In rare cases, features added to a web standard can also be removed again, the [AppCache](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) is a prime example of this: it was developed as technology to enable offline web applications in a simple manner (by adding a manifest file to a site containing no more than a few lines of text), but turned out to have so many [pitfalls](https://alistapart.com/article/application-cache-is-a-douchebag) that it was eventually abandoned in favor of another set of technologies ([Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers/)).
+However, it is [still supported by all major browsers](https://caniuse.com/#search=appcache):

 ![AppCache](img/L2-appcache.png)
+<sub>Screenshot taken on August 31, 2018.</sub>

 The W3C writes the following about the AppCache: *This feature is in the process of being removed from the web platform. (**This is a long process that takes many years.**) Using the application cache feature at this time is highly discouraged.
 Use service workers instead.*